Princess Louise of Belgium: Failed nuptials

-After the ball given for the wedding, bride and groom left Brussels for the Palace of Laeken where the wedding night turns out to be a fiasco.
+After the ball given for the wedding, bride and groom left Brussels for the Palace of Laeken, where the wedding night turned out to be a fiasco.
 Louise describes her setbacks in her memoirs: "I am not the first who, victim of an excessive reserve based, perhaps, on the hope that the delicacy of the husband and the maternal nature will agree to arrange everything, learns nothing of a mother, of what to hear when the hour of the shepherd strikes.
 Still, having come at the end of the wedding evening at the Château de Laeken, and while all of Brussels danced to the interior and exterior lights of national joys, I fell from the sky on a bed of rocks lined with thorns.
 Psyche, more guilty, was better treated.
 The day was hardly going to appear when, taking advantage of a moment when I was alone in the bridal chamber, I fled through the park [...] and I was going to hide my shame in the orangerie.
 A sentry had seen [me].
 He ran to the castle [...].
 The Queen was not long in appearing.
 My mother stood beside me for a long time.
 She was as maternal as she could be.
 There is no pain which in his arms and in his voice, would not have calmed down.
 I listened to her scolding me, cuddling me, telling me about the duty I should understand".

-Before returning to their main residence, the Palais Coburg in Vienna, where Louise would have liked to take one of her faithful chambermaids, which was refused to her, the bride and groom paid a few visits to the courts of Gotha and Dresden.
-Each evening, at the feast of rigor, Philipp makes his young wife serve abundantly heady wines before subjecting her to his erotic readings.
+Before returning to their main residence, the Palais Coburg in Vienna, where Louise would have liked to take one of her faithful chambermaids, which was not allowed, the bride and groom paid a few visits to the courts of Gotha and Dresden.
+Each evening Philipp made his young wife serve abundant heady wines before subjecting her to his erotic readings.
 Louise then discovered Prague and Budapest.